jundalisay/sp/content/en/research/gilbert/book-3/chapter-01.md

 This is why magnetick science, being all the more neglected and not understood, has been in exile.

-The true austral pole of a loadstone, not the boreal (as all before us used to think), *if the loadstone is placed in its boat on the surface of water, turns to the North; in the case of a piece of iron also, whether it has been excited by a loadstone or not, the southern end moves toward the North.
-An oblong piece of iron of three or four digits' length[196], when skilfully rubbed with a loadstone, quickly turns north and south.
+The true austral pole of a loadstone, not the boreal (as all before us used to think), if the loadstone is placed in its boat on the surface of water, turns to the North; in the case of a piece of iron also, whether it has been excited by a loadstone or not, the southern end moves toward the North.

+An oblong piece of iron of 4 digits' length when skilfully rubbed with a loadstone, quickly turns north and south.

 Wherefore mechanicians, taking a piece of iron prepared in this way, balance it on a pin in a box, and fit it up with the requisites of a sun-dial; or they prepare the versorium out of two curved pieces of iron with their ends touching one another, so that the motion may be more constant.